jonnydmoon/p2/README.md

 <http://p2.jonnymoon.com>

 ## Description
 This website allows users to generate random passwords.
-The passwords can be customized to include numbers, symbols, number of words, etc. The password generator is inspired by the xkcd comid <http://xkcd.com/936/>
+The passwords can be customized to include numbers, symbols, number of words, etc. The password generator is inspired by the xkcd comic <http://xkcd.com/936/>.

 ## Demo
 <XXXXXXXXXXXXXXXXX>